-If arriving at Fumicino airport, save a bundle by taking the train from inside the airport to Stazione Trastevere and from there catch a cab to your hotel.
+If arriving at Fiumicino airport, save a bundle by taking the train from inside the airport to Stazione Trastevere and, from there, catch a cab to your hotel.

-As charming as Trastevere is, the winding streets can be a bit confusing.
-A detailed map may be included in your travel book, but if not, it is well worth spending another few euros to save time and limit frustration.
-Start your visit at the outdoor mercato at Piazza San Cosimato, located one block from Via San Francesco a Ripa.
+As charming as Trastevere, the winding streets can be confusing.
+A detailed map may be included in your travel book, but if not, it is well worth spending another few euros on saving time and limiting frustration.
+Start your visit at the outdoor Mercato at Piazza San Cosimato, located one block from Via San Francesco a Ripa.
 Tented booths display a bountiful array of tantalizing fruits and vegetables.

 Taking in the Sun

 The most popular gathering place in the area is Piazza Santa Maria in Trastevere.
 Dating back to the 3rd century, the church of Santa Maria in Trastevere is the oldest in the city.
-Take note that there are no fewer than 80 other churches named for her in Rome.
-Visitors come to view the gleaming mosaics by Pietro Cavallini and then linger on the steps of the octagonal fountain to people watch and enjoy an aperitif at Caffè Di Marzio.
+Note that no fewer than 80 other churches are named for her in Rome.
+Visitors come to view the gleaming mosaics by Pietro Cavallini and then linger on the steps of the octagonal fountain to people-watch and enjoy an aperitif at Caffè Di Marzio.

 Saturdays almost ensure a wedding or two will take place.
-Tradition dictates all guests and members of the wedding party must wait outside the church to see the bride arrive.
+Tradition dictates that all guests and wedding party members must wait outside the church to see the bride arrive.
 It is a very special moment that no Italian wants to miss.